-Update 20/01/21: Andorra's ski resorts are now open for locals, and the lifts are running.
-They are hoping to welcome foreign visitors from February 1st.
+Update 22/02/21: Some of Andorra's ski resorts are now open for locals, and Grandvalira is even welcoming international visitors.
 Like Switzerland, Andorra isn't part of the EU, so is free to set its own travel regulations regarding Brits.
-Unfortunately, getting to Andorra still involves travelling via France or Spain, so the country is unlikely to be accessible any time soon.
+Unfortunately, getting to Andorra still involves travelling via France or Spain, so the country is unlikely to be accessible to most people any time soon.
 French citizens will be refused lift passes, as part of an agreement with the French government.

 Best website for live information: Keep an eye on Andorra Resorts' Covid-19 page for the latest.

 Testing: Tests will be carried out regularly on staff at the ski resorts, as well as on tourist sector workers and those linked to commerce throughout the country.

 Masks: It won’t be necessary for customers to cover their faces when skiing or snowboarding down the slopes, although the use of a mask or an approved Buff type neck gaiter is recommended.
 However, all visitors over the age of six must cover their face on lifts, in waiting areas and while boarding lifts.
 It is mandatory for everyone over the age of six to wear a mask in enclosed spaces, buildings and common areas such as restaurants, schools, shops and ticket offices.

 Ski school: Regular Covid-19 control tests will be carried out on instructors throughout the whole season to ensure their safety as well as that of customers.
 The schools have adapted their technical protocols to ensure the safety of their customers and instructors.
 The service will be prioritised to those who have made a reservation in advance.

 Ski hire: Social distancing will apply.
 There will be extensive hand sanitiser in stores and enhanced cleaning protocols.